BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 If your Bitcoin transaction is stuck, and you're sender, you can resend it using RBF (replace-by-fee).
+However, that's not all that RBF can use: it's generally a powerful and multipurpose feature that allows Bitcoin senders to recreate transactions for a variety of reasons.

 > **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.12.0, which means that by now most miners should be using it.
 However, it only reached full maturity in the Bitcoin core wallet Bitcoin Core v 0.14.0.